partcad/partcad/mkdocs/docs/roadmap.md

 Nice-to-have features that add a layer of delight or polish to the software.
 These are not essential for core functionality but can significantly enhance the user experience or make the product stand out.

-- [x] Run `pre-commit` workflow in Dev Container.
-- [ ] All used deepspacecatel code should be transferred to PartCAD.
+- [ ] All DeepSpaceCartel code should be transferred to PartCAD.
       [`#discussion_r1858374297`](https://github.com/partcad/partcad/pull/213#discussion_r1858374297)
 - [ ] Create separate ticket for poetry-multiproject
       [`#discussion_r1858404314`](https://github.com/partcad/partcad/pull/213#discussion_r1858404314)